eliheuer/cairo-drawbot/README.md

 pycparser (2.18)
 setuptools (28.8.0)
 ```

-Now, if everything installed corectly, we can test cairodrawbot by navigating to the `examples/` directory and running one of the example files, like so:
+Now, if everything installed correctly, we can test cairodrawbot by navigating to the `examples/` directory and running one of the example files, like so:
 ```
 cd examples
 python example.py
 ```
-The resulting image should have been generated, look for it in the examples folder.
+A new image should have been generated, look for it in the examples folder.